kaoutamine/viralSpeech/data/index.md

 ## Extract data from the datasets
-These little diagrams illustrate how we have used the two Datasets described in the [Introduction](/introduction/) to extract the informations which we expected to be useful for our task.
+These little diagrams illustrate how we have used the two Datasets described in the <a href="{{site.url}}/introduction/"><b>Introduction</b></a> to extract the informations which we expected to be useful for our task.

 <img src="../assets/img/plots_data/diagram_v10.svg">